 For UK crypto investors before May 2027

 UK CARF reporting started 1 January 2026.
-The first automatic data exchange between HMRC and other tax authorities is expected from May 2027.
+Exchanges file their first reports with HMRC by 31 May 2027 — including data on UK-resident users directly.
 The practical question for every UK investor is whether your Self Assessment will reconcile against what your exchange reports.

 Free up to 200 transactions.
 Pay only when you download the report.